 This doesn’t work for some cameras though, notably some iPhones, so check with another remote if in doubt about your camera.

-If you’ve checked external connections, then all that’s left is internal connections, and in particular the main board and/or power board.
+If you’ve checked external connections, then all that’s left are internal connections, and in particular the main board and/or power board.

 These are hidden away inside the case of your TV and can be checked for failure by simply taking your TV’s case apart and using a multimeter to check that voltages are correct across the boards.